The-Runtime-Terror/SIH--Attendance-Web-App/README.md

 3. *Admin First Time sign in page* -

-      *Page Formatted by Shilpa Chowdhury* &
-      *Whole Page developed by Sayan Bandyopadhyay*
+      *Page Formatted and structured by Shilpa Chowdhury* & *Whole Page developed by Sayan Bandyopadhyay*